ChemistryMickey/game-of-life/README.md

 ## Rust Conclusion:
 Close but no cigar.
-It knew that serde can be used to deserialize but didn't add the derived "Serialize" to the struct.
+It knew that serde can be used to deserialize but codellama neither added the derived "Serialize" to the struct nor recommended adding serde to the Cargo.toml with the derive feature.

 Also, the std::fs::read doesn't require a buffer input; that's an input required for std::io::stdin().read.

 Not too shabby considering the proportion of Rust code probably available to codellama for training and the bias for Python.